Mochimochi07/Readme/FAQ/FAQS.md

 its kinda better to me just to use proper energy management since work will be stressful. im currently not taking my master's because i need so many things so that i can be accepted in a master's program.

-•Can companies have a sample for DAJtech?
+•Can companies have a sample from DAJtech?

 >Yes, companies can have a sample for Dajtech. i meant i can give companies upgrades and blueprints for prototypes for free if they like it.